 Site assessment revealed that the 2nd order hydroline and associated riparian corridor on which the E2 zones has been based, is not accurate.
-The hydroline is located running from the large dam on 235 Willowdene Ave to another large dam on 255 Willowdene Ave, then proceeding down the fence line of 255 Willowdene Ave until exiting the property through a culvert under Willowdene Avenue (Figure 2; Plate 3).
+The hydroline is located running from the large dam on the proceeding down the fence line of the proceeding down the fence line of the property through a culvert under (Figure 2; Plate 3).